War elephant: Indian subcontinent

-This elephant and driver with a hunting howdah, including pistol, bows and a rifle are most likely from the Mughal Emperor's stable.
+This elephant and driver with a hunting howdah, including pistol, bows and a rifle.

 At the height of his power, Chandragupta Maurya of the Maurya Empire is said to have wielded a military of 600,000 infantry, 30,000 cavalry, 8,000 chariots and 9,000 war elephants besides followers and attendants.
 In the Mauryan Empire, the 30-member war office was made up of six boards.
 The sixth board looked after the elephants, and was headed by a Gajadhyaksha, or superintendent of elephants, who was tasked with their training.
 The use of elephants in the Maurya Empire is recorded by Chanakya in the Arthashastra.
 According to Chanakya, catching, training, and controlling war elephants were among the most important skills taught by military academies.
 He advised Chandragupta to set up forested sanctuaries for the wellness of the elephants.
 Chanakya explicitly conveyed the importance of these sanctuaries.
 The Maurya Empire would reach its zenith under the reign of Ashoka, who used elephants extensively during his conquest.
 During the Kalinga War, Kalinga had a standing army of 60,000 infantry, 1000 cavalry and 700 war elephants.
 Kalinga was notable for the quality of its war elephants, which its neighbors prized for their strength.
 Later the King Kharavela was to restore an independent Kalinga into a powerful kingdom using war elephants as stated in the Hathigumpha inscription or "Elephant Cave" Inscriptions.
 Following Indian accounts, foreign rulers would also adopt the use of elephants.

 Mallakas defending the city of Kusinagara with war elephants, as depicted at Sanchi, 1st century BCE.

 The Chola Empire of Tamil Nadu also had a very strong elephant force.
 The Chola emperor Rajendra Chola had an armored elephant force, which played a major role in his campaigns.

 Sri Lanka made extensive use of elephants and also exported elephants with Pliny the Elder stating that the Sri Lankan elephants, for example, were larger, fiercer and better for war than local elephants.
 This superiority, as well as the proximity of the supply to seaports, made Sri Lanka's elephants a lucrative trading commodity.
 Sri Lankan history records indicate elephants were used as mounts for kings leading their men in the battlefield, with individual mounts being recorded in history.
 The elephant Kandula was King Dutugamunu's mount and Maha Pambata, 'Big Rock', the mount of King Ellalan during their historic encounter on the battlefield in 200 BC, for example.